Skip to content

 • Women over 50

-Based on current research for fat loss, maintenance, muscle gain, and women over 50.
+Based on current research for fat loss, maintenance, muscle gain and women over 50.

-How Much Protein Per Day For Women: Answer and Table
+How Much Protein Per Day for Women: Answer and Table

 Use body weight to set your target: aim for a daily range based on your primary goal, then distribute it across meals in a way that is doable and consistent.
 If you need help making this work in everyday life, that is exactly what we cover in Protein Foundations!